Broom Fell: Geology

-The predominant rock, is the Ordovician Kirk Stile Formation of the Skiddaw Group.
+The predominant rock is the Ordovician Kirk Stile Formation of the Skiddaw Group.
 This consists of laminated mudstone and siltstone.
 To the south of the summit are outcrops of greywacke sandstone.

 Summit

-The top is grassy, and the summit is marked by the end of a wall coming up from Aiken Beck to the south west.
+The top is grassy, and the summit is marked by the end of a wall coming up from Aiken Beck to the southwest.
 Since this wall connects to no others, and simply stops at the highest point, its purpose is unknown.
 A summit cairn of approximately 2m in height now exists on the summit as does a small wind shelter made from part of the wall.

-The view southward, takes in the Whiteside-Grisedale Pike ridge and the Grasmoor fells showing behind.
-Westward, across the Vale of Lorton, are the Loweswater Fells, and to the east and north there are sightings of higher fells on either side of Lord's Seat.
-The coastal plain and Solway Firth are also seen to good effect.
+The view southward takes in the Whiteside-Grisedale Pike ridge and the Grasmoor fells showing behind.
+To the North-West, towards Cockermouth and Workington, the Solway Firth and beyond the peak of Criffel in Scotland are seen on clear days.
+To the East, Lord's Seat framed by the Skiddaw group of hills.

 Ascents

-From Wythop Mill a crossing of Wythop Moss can be made, using the old path which gives the only remotely dry footing.
+From Wythop Mill a crossing of Wythop Moss can be made, using the old path which gives drier footing.
 Once the marsh is passed an ascent up the northern slope of Widow Hause leads to the ridge.

 The alternative is to make use of Aiken Beck, a car park being available near Scawgill Bridge on the Whinlatter Pass road.
-From the valley the southern slopes of Broom Fell can be tackled direct, or a longer route can be taken via the summit of Lord's Seat.
+From the valley the southern slopes of Broom Fell can be tackled direct.

+A 4.3 km route can be taken from the Whinlatter visitor's center through Ullister Hill and Lord's Seat.